-Mountain Biking Whistler | What You Need to Know
+Mountain Biking Whistler | What You Need to Know — 2022 Updates!

-The Sea-to-Sky corridor stretches along Highway 99 from Vancouver to Pemberton.
-This corridor is famous for mountain biking, among many other outdoor pursuits.
-Mountain bikers from around the world flock to experience our world-class trails and Whistler mountain bike park
+The Sea-to-Sky corridor stretches along Highway 99 from Vancouver to Pemberton and is famous for mountain biking, among many other outdoor pursuits.
+Mountain bikers from around the world flock to experience our world-class trails and Whistler mountain bike park.

 What to Know Before You Go

-Mountain biking season in Whistler generally starts as soon as the snow melts in the Whistler Valley in April and extends to when the trails begin to get snow covered in late October.
+Mountain biking season in Whistler generally starts as soon as the snow melts in the Whistler Valley in April and extends to when the trails begin to get snow-covered in late October.
 However, this varies from season to season.

-The weather in Whistler is heavily influenced by its proximity to the coast as well as the alpine environment, so the weather can vary from sunny and hot, o cool and raining- or even all in the same day!
+The weather in Whistler is heavily influenced by its proximity to the coast and the alpine environment.
+It can vary from sunny and hot, to cool and raining, even all on the same day!

-In addition to a raincoat and a sweater that you don’t mind getting a little muddy, make sure you have comfortable athletic wear (nothing too loose fitting that will get caught on the bike) and runners with a smooth sole for when you go mountain biking.
+In addition to a raincoat and a sweater that you don’t mind getting a little muddy, make sure you have comfortable athletic wear (nothing too loose-fitting that will get caught on the bike) and runners with a smooth sole for when you go mountain biking.

-Guide to Whistler Bike Park
+Guide to the Whistler Bike Park

-- Green circle for easy and beginner friendly
+- Green circle for easy and beginner-friendly

 - Blue square for more difficult intermediate trails